NomanShamim/BSDSF23A018-OS-A01/REPORT.md

 - Difference between tag types:
   - **Lightweight tag:** just a name pointing directly to a commit (like a bookmark).
   - **Annotated tag:** a full Git object stored with metadata (message, tagger name, date).
 Recommended for official releases.

+### GitHub Release
+- A GitHub Release is a snapshot of the project at a tagged commit.
+- Attaching binaries (like the compiled `hello` program) makes it easy for users to run the program without building from source.